eduardoserpa1/react-node-study/README.md

 ```bash
 npm install
 ```
-after that, to start your aplication (in development mode), run:
+after that, to start your application (in development mode), run:
 ```bash
 npm start
 ```